Functors between Reedy model categories of diagrams: Reedy model category structures

 \begin{thm}[\cite{MCATL}*{Def.~15.3.3 and Thm.~15.3.4}] Let $\cat C$ be a Reedy category and let $\cat M$ be a model category.
 There is a model category structure on the category $\cat M^{\cat C}$ of $\cat C$-diagrams in $\cat M$, called the \emph{Reedy model category structure}, in which a map $f\colon \diag X \to \diag Y$ of $\cat C$-diagrams in $\cat M$ is \begin{itemize} \item a \emph{weak equivalence} if for every object $\alpha$ of $\cat C$ the map $f_{\alpha}\colon \diag X_{\alpha} \to \diag Y_{\alpha}$ is a weak equivalence in $\cat M$, \item a \emph{cofibration} if for every object $\alpha$ of $\cat C$ the relative latching map $\pushout{\diag X_{\alpha}}{\latch_{\alpha}\diag X}{\latch_{\alpha}\diag Y} \to \diag Y_{\alpha}$ (see \defref{def:Matchobj}) is a cofibration in $\cat M$, and \item a \emph{fibration} if for every object $\alpha$ of $\cat C$ the relative matching map $\diag X_{\alpha} \to \pullback{\diag Y_{\alpha}}{\match_{\alpha} \diag Y}{\match_{\alpha} \diag X}$ (see \defref{def:Matchobj}) is a fibration in $\cat M$. \end{itemize} \end{thm}

-We also record the following standard result; we will have use for it in the proof of \propref{prop:MatchIso}. \begin{prop} If $\cat M$ is a category and $f\colon X \to Y$ is a map in $\cat M$, then $f$ is an isomorphism if and only if it induces an isomorphism of the sets of maps $f_{*}\colon \cat M(W,X) \to \cat M(W,Y)$ for every object $W$ of $\cat M$. \end{prop}
+We also record the following standard result, which can also be obtained from the Yoneda lemma (see \cite{McL:categories}*{p.~61}); we will have use for it in the proof of \propref{prop:MatchIso}. \begin{prop} If $\cat M$ is a category and $f\colon X \to Y$ is a map in $\cat M$, then $f$ is an isomorphism if and only if it induces an isomorphism of the sets of maps $f_{*}\colon \cat M(W,X) \to \cat M(W,Y)$ for every object $W$ of $\cat M$. \end{prop}

 \begin{proof} If $g\colon Y \to X$ is an inverse for $f$, then $g_{*}\colon \cat M(W,Y) \to \cat M(W,X)$ is an inverse for $f_{*}$.

 Conversely, if $f_{*}\colon \cat M(W,X) \to \cat M(W,Y)$ is an isomorphism for every object $W$ of $\cat M$, then $f_{*}\colon \cat M(Y,X) \to \cat M(Y,Y)$ is an epimorphism, and so there is a map $g\colon Y \to X$ such that $fg = 1_{Y}$.
 We then have two maps $gf,1_{X}\colon X \to X$, and